One Brain, Two Minds

 Understanding the science of willpower can help you plan for the times you know you will be energy depleted.
 For most, it tends to be afternoon and evening.

 For example, If you are exhausted after work and you are finding it challenging to stick with your goal of going to the gym how can you make it easier to follow through?
 Set yourself up for success by eliminating any barriers, real or perceived.
 Go right to the gym after work instead of going home first.
 Keep your workout clothes in your car.
 Logically we know we have more energy after exercising.
 But when you are tired after a long day, you are likely operating from your emotional, impulsive mind.

-Understanding the science of motivation will help us tie positive emotions to our health habits by doing things we enjoy and focusing on how our health habits add to our daily quality of life.
-For example, focusing on how your daily walk improves your mood and energy level vs thinking of your walk of something you have to do to lose weight.
+Understanding the science of motivation can help you tie positive emotions to your health habits by engaging in activities you enjoy and building awareness around how our health habits add to our daily quality of life.
+Focusing on how your daily walk improves your mood and energy level vs. thinking of your walk of something you have to do to lose weight.

 Lastly, do you look at your health habits like a chore or a gift?
 When your health habits feel like a chore, the likelihood of continuing is slim.
 If you find yourself saying “I should” when talking about your health goals they probably feel more like a chore.
 When you can find the gift in what you are doing, you are more likely to continue.